 Fines vs. compliance

-In the UK, sentencing guidelines ensure that the fine given for a health and safety breach is significant enough for an impact to be felt by the business.
+In much of the world, sentencing guidelines ensure that the fine given for a health and safety breach is significant enough for an impact to be felt by the business.
 Business size, number of employees exposed to the risk, and annual profit is all taken into account when determining the fine.

 When an accident or incident occurs, legal proceeding and fines are not the only cost accrued by the business.